rajarsheya/ConvoSphere-3D-GPT-Chat-with-Avatars/README.md

 ## 🚀 Features

 - **3D Multiplayer Chat**: Communicate with other users in a virtual world.
 - **GPT-3.5 Powered Avatars**: Engage in intelligent conversations with AI-powered avatars based on OpenAI's GPT-3.5 model.
+(It uses the Free-tier, so it can fill up it's quota pretty fast)
 - **Customizable Avatars**: Users can choose from a variety of Mixamo avatars for their characters.
 (Currently only 1 Avatar due to time constraint)
 - **Chat Interface**: A text-based conversation UI where users can send and receive messages.
 - **Emotive Avatar Reactions**: Avatars display emotions like smiling or waving based on the conversation.